 Correlation Between USDJPY and Stock Indices

-Historically, the American indices (S&P 500, DJIA, NASDAQ) are trading in the same direction with USD/JPY (the American Dollar against the Japanese Yen).
+Historically, the American indices (S&P 500, DJIA, NASDAQ) tend to move in the same direction as USD/JPY (the U.S. Dollar against the Japanese Yen).

-In general, a correlation between two variables expresses an average relationship that is backed with historical data.
-The correlation coefficient receives values between -1.0 and +1.0, and that means:
+In general, correlation between two variables expresses an average relationship supported by historical data.
+The correlation coefficient ranges from -1.0 to +1.0, where:

-By comparing USDX (US Dollar Index) against Dow Jones industrial in the past 20 years we get a correlation coefficient around +0.35.
-That positive relation (+) means that the US Dollar and DJIA move generally in the same direction.
-On the other hand, as the correlation coefficient is only 0.35, only 35% of all DJIA movements are linked to the US Dollar movements.
+Comparing the USDX (U.S. Dollar Index) against the Dow Jones Industrial Average over the past 20 years yields a correlation coefficient of approximately +0.35.
+This positive value means that the U.S. Dollar and DJIA generally move in the same direction.
+However, since the coefficient is only 0.35, just 35% of DJIA movements are linked to movements in the U.S. Dollar.

-As the demand for American stocks increases the demand for US Dollars increases too, as US Dollars are needed in order US stocks to be purchased.
-Below we are going to see why the Forex pair USDJPY is more correlated to US equities than any other pair.
+As demand for American stocks rises, demand for U.S. Dollars increases as well, because dollars are required to purchase U.S. stocks.
+Below, we will explore why the Forex pair USD/JPY is more closely correlated with U.S. equities than any other currency pair.

-The correlation between American Indices and the US Dollar is so powerful that some investors see Dow Jones Industrial as a USD market sentiment indicator.
+The correlation between American indices and the U.S. Dollar is so strong that some investors consider the Dow Jones Industrial Average as an indicator of USD market sentiment.

 Explanation:

-When investors want to buy US stocks they tend to borrow money in low-interest-rate currencies, such as the Japanese Yen.
-The Japanese Yen and the Swiss Franc are perfect for that job.
-So let's see closer an example of this transaction:
+When investors want to buy U.S. stocks, they often borrow money in low-interest-rate currencies such as the Japanese Yen.
+The Japanese Yen and the Swiss Franc are ideal for this purpose.
+Here’s a closer look at how this transaction works:

-Note that as financial arbitrage gets involved, the above process is accelerated and happens very quickly.
-Hence, arbitrage creates a direct correlation between USDJPY and American stocks.
+Note that financial arbitrage accelerates this process, causing it to happen rapidly.
+As a result, arbitrage creates a direct correlation between USD/JPY and American stocks.

-Chart: An amazing intraday correlation that occurred in early January 2016
+Chart: An impressive intraday correlation observed in early January 2016

 USDJPY and DJIA intraday correlation that occurred in early January 2016

-The correlation between Dow Jones Industrial and USDJPY is strong, but the relationship between equities and currencies is a little bit more complicated.
-This relationship may change from time to time depending on several variables, including the level of interest rates, corporate earnings, global conditions, etc. As you can see in the following chart there are long periods when USDJPY and Dow Jones are moving in the same direction but also smaller periods of time when they move in opposite directions.
+The correlation between the Dow Jones Industrial Average and USD/JPY is strong, but the relationship between equities and currencies is more complex.
+This relationship can vary over time, influenced by factors such as interest rates, corporate earnings, global conditions, and more.
+As shown in the following chart, there are extended periods when USD/JPY and the Dow Jones move in the same direction, as well as shorter periods when they move in opposite directions.

 Correlation Between USDJPY and Stock Indices